juliakobor/es6-classes-practice/README.md

-# Make a BankAccount Class
+# BankAccount Class

-For this exercise you will be creating an `BankAccount` class.
+## For this exercise you will be creating an `BankAccount` class.

 It will have the following properties...
 * `name` (e.g., "Joe's main account"), which should be determined by some input